diselostudio/sst-remix-spa/README.md

 > It's rare to need a /// triple-slash reference outside of auto-generated code.
 If your project is a rare one with one of those use cases, this rule might not be for you.

-Since SST auto-generates your infrastructure code types, an override was set for SST files as follows:
+Since SST auto-generates your infrastructure code types, an override on the rule was set for SST files as follows:

 ```jsonc
 // .eslintrc.cjs